webguru103/smooch-docs/source/rest/index.md

 # Introduction

-Welcome to the SupportKit API.
-These APIs give you the means to build your own scenarios using SupportKit, custom tailored to your needs.
+Welcome to the Smooch API.
+These APIs give you the means to build your own scenarios using Smooch, custom tailored to your needs.

 ## Basics

-The SupportKit API is designed according to [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles.
+The Smooch API is designed according to [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles.

 The API accepts JSON in request bodies and requires that the `content-type: application/json` header be specified for all such requests.
 The API will always respond with a JSON object.
 Depending on context, resources may be returned as single objects or as arrays of objects, nested within the response object.